-Named after the Spanish word for equator, this country is packed full of natural beauty.
-From the Amazon river to glaciers atop Andes volcanoes, this country is sure to enthrall you, and it's people too.
-As diverse as it's landscapes, the indigenous and Incan influences give this country a unique culture.
-Although the country is about 95% Catholic, there are still indigenous shamanistic practices that are integrated in their faith.
-With more than half of the population sitting at or below the poverty line.
+Named after the Spanish word for "Equator", this country is full of natural beauty.
+From the Amazon River to glaciers atop Andes volcanoes, this country is sure to enthrall you.
+Its people will too.
+As diverse as its landscapes, the indigenous and Incan influences give this country a unique culture.
+Although the country is about 95% Catholic, indigenous shamanistic practices are integrated into their faith and traditions.
+Socioeconomically, more than half of the population sits at or below the poverty line.
 Your squad could serve in Quito, Shell, and Cuenca through street evangelism, discipleship, children's and/or coffee shop ministry, before heading to Banos, the adventure capitol of Ecuador for debrief.
 Ecuador is waiting for God's kingdom to come; will you be his hands and feet in this hurting country?

 The cradle of Inca civilization (think: Macchu Picchu) and one of the "Andean states", Peru is full of epic wonder; yet she is barely acquainted with her Creator.
 Though many natives still practice traditional religions, God is up to something in this country.
 The Peruvian church thirsts for truth and authentic spiritual breakthrough.
 Its political past has been riddled with guerilla violence and corrupt leadership, from which the indigenous poor and urban affluent are recovering.
 Whether you rough it in the jungle or live in the city; you won't forget Peru.

-Bolivia is one of the most beautiful places in the world.
-It's also one of the most indigenous countries in South America; the current president is the first indigenous people group member in office.
-And with all of that variety comes a lot of opportunity.
+One of the most beautiful places in the world, Bolivia is also one of the most indigenous countries in South America.
+And with all of that variety comes opportunity.
 Bolivia is in need of orphan ministry, evangelistic outreach, church plants, and more.
-You might find yourself working in the heart of the rainforest or on the streets of a city market.
+You might find yourself working in the heart of the rainforest, in the Andes mountains, or on the streets of a city market.
 Ministry will include church planting, discipleship, construction, and possibly sharing hope and restoration at rehabilitation centers, before your squad visits one of the natural wonders of South America: the Salar de Uyuni, or Salt Flats of Bolivia.
 Be prepared for a fantastic experience, and watch for God on the move as you live your faith in Bolivia.

 The northern regions of Romania are home to the gypsy community.
 Though strangers in their homeland and forgotten by society, the gypsies are a strong and vibrant people who embrace the light of Christ in an inspirational way.
 Here, you will teach English, lead sports camps, live life with the gypsies, and more.
 It will be an exciting time of learning about a people group you may not have known even existed.